 This is another variation on the median nerve glide, which can offer a good stretch all the way down the length of the arm.
 Begin with your arm straight out in front of you, then bring it back to the side as far as it will go while keeping the chest square in front of you.
 Finally, extend the wrist backward to glide the median nerve through the carpal tunnel.
 You can even gently flex the wrist repeatedly.

 The muscles that control the fingers travel through the carpal tunnel and down the length of the arm.
 By stretching fingers you can promote healthy wrists and arms as well.
-Pick your favorite hand stretches here.
+Try these hand stretches at home.

 Carpal tunnel often affects the first three fingers of the hand, so the thumb is a good place to start stretching.
 Hold your right palm forward, facing upward.
 Then, with your opposite hand reach under, grab the thumb, and gently pull it backwards.
 To enhance the stretch, bring the arm across the body while keeping the elbow straight.